moebius-rex/primes/README.md

 ### Docker

-The project includes **Docker** configuration files that let you build images and launch containers that run the project's Sieve of Erastosthenes implementations.
+The project includes **Docker** configuration files that let you build images and launch containers that run the project's Sieve of Eratosthenes implementations.
 If you would like to use Docker **containers** to run the implementations, refer to [this guide](DOCKER.md) for instructions.

 ## Running the sieve implementations